 BRING A LOVEY OR COMFORT ITEM

 Every night, my sweet baby falls asleep with the same little blanket/stuffed animal.
 When she wakes up in the middle of the night, she often looks for that lovey and then falls right back to sleep.
 That familiar item goes with us everywhere.
-Once again, having a small piece of home helps put her at easy while we are traveling.
-Lovey’s are great because they are compact enough to fit in a diaper bag, and are much more compact than a stuffed animal.
+Once again, having a small piece of home helps put her at ease while we are traveling.
+Loveys are great because they are compact enough to fit in a diaper bag or a carry-on bag.

 Since her birth, we have used a white noise machine in our daughter’s nursery to help drown out any outside sounds.
 She now associates that white noise with sleep.
 So, just like her lovey and her sheets, we bring that small compact white noise machine with us.
 I’ve linked to the one we use.
 We love it!
 Traveling with a baby, ultimately means traveling with more stuff.
 But if it encourages a good night’s sleep, the extra stuff is well worth the space in your luggage.

 Have you stayed in a hotel with a baby or toddler?
 What other tips do you have?
 Leave us a comment and let us know your best travel hacks with kids.